Can you use equity release to pay off your interest only mortgage?

 Bear in mind that equity release will reduce the value of your estate and could affect your entitlement to means-tested benefits.
 It may not be the suitable for you, so you must seek professional advice from a qualified adviser before making any decisions.

-Other options to pay off an interest only mortgage
+Other ways to pay off an interest only mortgage

 There are several alternatives to equity release you could use to pay off an interest only mortgage, most of which will depend on your age and financial situation: